 - Although there may be a genetic predisposition to PSC, most children of PSCers are healthy and unaffected

 COMMON SYMPTOMS OF PSC

-- Pruritus: Intense itching, particularly on the palms of the hands or soles (bottom) of the feet, though it can occur anywhere, including in the eyes and mouth.
+- Pruritus or intense itching: Particularly on soles of feet or palms of hands, though it can occur anywhere, including in eyes and mouth.

-- Fatigue: Feeling run down, tired, unable to get enough sleep, or a flu-like exhaustion that does not go away with sleep.
+- Fatigue: Feeling run down, unable to get enough sleep, flu-like exhaustion that does not go away with sleep.

-- Pain: Felt in the right side or middle of the abdomen near or under the rib cage.
-This is often called right upper-quadrant (RUQ) pain.
+- Pain: Felt in the right side or in the middle of the abdomen towards the rib cage.
+This is often termed right upper-quadrant (RUQ) pain.
 The pain may extend to the shoulder blade area, may be of any intensity, and may last for an indefinite period of time.

 - Jaundice: Yellowing of eyes and skin caused by excess bilirubin that the liver cannot process.
 May be accompanied by dark urine.